Politics pit neighbor against neighbor as Election Day looms

 The Rev. W.J.
 Rideout III, an independent voter who pastors All God’s People Church in Roseville, Mich., noted the arrests in an alleged right-wing plot to kidnap Michigan Gov. Gretchen Whitmer (D) in explaining his unwillingness to discuss politics with some people.

-“This the most secretive and silent voting cycles we’ve seen in years, only because everyone is so worried about safety,” said Rideout, 52.
+“This the most secretive and silent voting cycle we’ve seen in years, only because everyone is so worried about safety,” said Rideout, 52.
 “People feel like Trump supporters are going to hurt them.”

 For quiet Trump supporters, fears of doxing and other online harassment from digital mobs have muted their political talk.
 Cities suffering vandalism by far-left actors further their concerns about retaliation for their political views, they said.